pipe-cd/pipecd/docs/content/en/blog/control-plane-on-local.md

 pipecd-server-1   | start running http server on :9082
 ```

-### Access the console of the Control Plane to confirm
+### To confirm: Access the console of the Control Plane

 1. Access http://localhost:8080 on your web browser.